tdingman/tdingman.github.io/_posts/2019-02-23-seven-startup-lessons-from-rimworld.md

 1. The founders gave up
 1. The company ran out of money

-Sure, once a company reaches a certain size, a bigger competitor may take action, but the vast majority of startup never reach that certain size.
+Sure, once a company reaches a certain size, a bigger competitor may take action, but the vast majority of startups never reach that certain size.
 If competitors are the biggest threat to your existence, you're in a good place.

 ## Parallel Seven: Victory